Linux ACLs. What are Linux ACLs and what are they for? - 🏆 Managed Servers

 group::rwx #effective:rw-

-What if Kenny tries to create a file?
-You might be able to guess that since kennyit is not in accountinggroup, will not have permission.
-But we want Kenny to have a good experience working with us, so we need to give him the ability to see what files are in the accountingdirectory and we want it to be able to create new files:
+If instead Kenny tries to create a file, since he is not part of the group accounting, he will not have permission.
+However, we want Kenny to have a positive work experience, so we grant him access to the directory accounting and we allow it to create new files:

 # owner: accounting